COP4331KKLS/personal-contacts-manager/README.md

 # personal-contacts-manager
 This Web Client is going to allow the user to login or create a new account, search for contacts, update contacts, add new contacts, and remove contacts.
+This could be our master branch.

 ### Login Page
 ![](login-page.png)